tidyverse/readr/cran-comments.md

 There were 0 NOTEs:

-## Revdepcheck results
+## revdepcheck results

-We checked reverse dependencies, there were no additional issues related to this release.
+We checked 540 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages